SakshiLajurkar/Take-a-Note/README.md

 ## Deployment
 The app is made deployment-ready for Heroku by adding some specific elements.
-* Database connected to MongoDB-Atlas cluster
+* Database connected to MongoDB-Atlas cluster.
-* Create`Procfile` to declare process types
+* Create`Procfile` to declare process types.
-* Built static assets for the client site by adding 'heroku-postbuild' to scripts in `package.json`
+* Built static assets for the client site by adding 'heroku-postbuild' to scripts in `package.json`.

 ```bash
   "heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install -prefix client && npm run build -prefix client"